Beef and Cheese: Cooking with Local Chefs

 Saturday, June 3 — 11 a.m. – 3:30 p.m. at the Expo, Retreat Grounds

 At the Expo, “Beef is what’s for dinner!”
-And a celebration of local food in Vermont would not be complete without cheese!
+And a celebration of local food in Vermont would not be complete without beef and cheese!

 Join us at the Beef & Cheese cooking demonstration tent, presented by the Brattleboro Food Coop, Cabot Creamery, Vermont Creamery, Grafton Village Cheese and the Beef Industry Council, with participation from the Vermont Cheese Council.